 - FLAIR: cystic areas show hyperintensity relative to CSF due to higher protein contents

-- DWI: no restriction for the cystic component; the solid component may show restriction according to the grade
+- DWI/ADC: no restriction for the cystic component; the solid component may show restriction according to the grade

 - MR spectroscopy: high Cho/Cr ratio

-- MR perfusion: no appreciable perfusion changes could be usually seen
+- MR perfusion: no appreciable perfusion changes are usually seen